zozzlethena/docs/pages/tokenomics.md

 ### Genesis Liquidity Pools

 Genesis Pools will distribute 4M (1%) `$VELO` to liquidity providers of foundational token pairs to provide better liquidity and user experience from launch day.
-Genesis emissions will begin a few days before the first epoch votes are counted and LP emissions start.
+Genesis pool emissions will be first directed to the `$VELO`-`$USDC` pool and will start a few days before the first epoch votes are cast.

-Genesis pairs will include `$VELO`, `$OP`, `$USDC`, and `$ETH`.

 ## Emissions